henri/spb/FAQ.md

 >    I'm hungry as, I haven't eaten all day.
 >    I'm tired as = I'm really tired
 >  ````
 Quoted from [learn to language](https://learntolanguage.com/new-zealand-slang-101-your-guide-to-kiwi-expressions/).
 Visit their site to learn more New Zealand slang.
+Reccomended if you want to hit the ground running when visiting New Zealand.